NateWr/food-and-drink-menu/readme.txt

 * Custom menu item flags to attach any information to any menu item
 * Badges for item features, specials and sales
 * Google maps to show off local suppliers or ethical sourcing programs
-* Optionally display a single menu item instead of the whole menu

 It can be purchased at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin").